bytecodealliance/SIG-Registries/notes/sig-registry-valencia.md

 Let's say the registry, even in the failure state, tombstones might still be valid for legal take-down case.

 Matrix: we have two states, two actors.
-We have the actor and the entity owner, and the registry.
+We have the actor and the package owner, and the registry.

 Another use-case is that I might actually have a prolonged test environment, more complex formulations of my entire solution, I'm not going to actually say this is part of the registry.
 This is my publish state, in that env I can see people wanting to working against an unvalidated state.
 The binary is in an S3 bucket.
 Potentially validatable but only by a user.
 What they are trying to do is some developmental implementation.

-Entities are immutable.
+Packages are immutable.
 Doing queries against the previous version.

 In crates.io, you can publish a release, everything is immutable, if you try to test as a release of the software.